KMDP is proud to announce this will be its 42nd season!

 "I would like to thank my mom, Dee Massay and my dad, John Massay for helping me get to where I am today.
 And a special brother that I have, Greg Massay, and his wife Rockie, for just being there all the time.
 For all these and more, you have blessed my life and I thank God for you each and every day."

-Emiy Robinson is a former Kim Massay Dancer.
-She started with Kim at the age of four and continued through her Senior year.
-She has traveled all over the country with the competition team including New York City, Las Vegas, Dallas, Kansas City, Daytona Beach, and Branson.
-Emily has won countless top scoring awards throughout her competitive years.
-After graduating high school, Emily was selected to be a member of the Oklahoma City Thunder Girls for the 2013-2014 and 2014-2015 seasons.
-Now she works with KMDP Pre-Comp, Minis, Future Stars and is our All-Star Pom Coach.
-Emily's passion is to help our younger dancers build a strong foundation of technical skills and performance values.
+Emily Robinson is a former Kim Massay dancer.
+She started with Kim at the age of four.
+She traveled all over the country with the competition groups winning numerous outstanding awards and high points throughout her dance career.
+After graduating high school, Emily was selected to be a member of the NBA Professional Dance Team, Oklahoma City Thunder Girls for the 2013-2014 and 2014-2015 seasons.
+Now she works with our young recital dancers as well as the company dancers: Tiny Stars, Mini Stars, Rockstars and Strut.
+Emily's passion is to help our younger dancers build a strong foundation of technical skills and performance values that will carry throughout their dance careers.

 Kate Luber is a native of Oklahoma City who began dancing at the age of 5 under the instruction of Kay Sandel & Lisa Webb at Classical Ballet School.
 She continued her training through high school with Stacey Spitler & at Ballet Oklahoma.
 Upon graduation, she completed her undergraduate work at Oklahoma State University and taught ballet as well as tap & jazz at the award winning Encore!
 Dance Studios in Stillwater, Oklahoma and later completed work towards her MFA in Dance at Oklahoma City University’s Ann Lacy School of Dance and Arts Management under the direction of Jo Rowan.
 During her time at OKCU, Kate took the reins of Classical Ballet School, acting as artistic director and eventually studio director; during her tenure as director, she staged various full length ballets including The Wizard of Oz, Beauty & the Beast, & The Sleeping Beauty.
 She attained her Leap ‘N Learn dance pedagogy certification which focuses on developmentally appropriate training for young dancers.
 Kate prides herself on her dedication to building a strong foundation of proper technique and terminology and is excited to be joining Kim Massay Dance Productions.
 Her students have gone on to perform with Oklahoma City Ballet, Ballet Magnificat, Koresh Dance Company, Oklahoma State University Pom, University of Oklahoma Pom, as well as numerous NFL & NBA Cheer Teams; other students have pursued degrees in dance at the University of Arizona, University of Central Oklahoma, Oklahoma City University, and more.
 Kate is also a photographer for Oklahoma City Ballet & Tulsa Ballet.